Pullusb/storytools-docs/docs/tutorial/story-toolbar.md

 ### Snap 3D Cursor

-Place 3d Cursor to selected object
+Place the 3D cursor to the selected object

 `Shift` : Send selection to 3d cursor
 `Drag from button`: Place 3D cursor on current GP drawing plane or geometry